Maduranga96/Maduranga96.github.io/README.md

-# demoHtml
+# MaduHtml
-A Demo HTML Site from the Computing Fundamentals Course
+A Madu HtmlL Site from the Computing Fundamentals Course

 # Author
 Dennis Devey